Adventures on the Third Oldest River in the World

 Generations of Western North Carolinians have used the river as a water, food and transportation source.
 Today it’s also a playground for visitors of all ages.

-The seven-mile stretch from Hominy Creek to the Bywater is a popular self-guided float trip.
+The seven-mile stretch from Hominy Creek to Pearson Bridge is a popular self-guided float trip.
 The trip begins at the French Broad River Park.
 Asheville Adventure Rentals is located there—they offer a variety of ways to float this quiet water stretch.
 You can rent or bring your own and pay a small transfer fee.

 This float trip carves through the River Arts District with more than 150 artist studios.
 Come ashore to watch working artists, including ceramicists, wood workers, and metal workers create beautiful work in their studios.
 A side trip to the Wedge Brewing Company lets you enjoy a craft beer.